MicrosoftDocs/microsoft-365-docs/microsoft-365/frontline/shifts-connector-powershell-manage.md

 ---
-title: Manage your Shifts connection to Blue Yonder Workforce Management using PowerShell
+title: Use PowerShell to manage your Shifts connection to Blue Yonder Workforce Management
 author: LanaChin
 ms.author: v-lanachin
 ms.reviewer: